huma-engineering/huma-docs/data-collection/clinician-portal/roles-and-permissions/inviting-staff-and-assigning-roles.md

 Once you have imported your contacts, they will appear in the emails field.
 Review them to check there are no errors and then click the **Send invites** button.

-If you want to invite different users to different roles, just repeat the process and select a different user from the dropdown.
+If you want to invite different users to different roles, just repeat the process and select a different user role from the dropdown.
 ### Reviewing pending invitations
-To see which staff have not yet responded to invitations, use the **Overview** filters at the top of the Patient list and select **Staff members >> Pending staff invitations**.
+To see which staff have not yet responded to invitations, use the **Overview** filters at the top of the Patient List and select **Staff members >> Pending staff invitations**.

 ![Pending staff invitations](./assets/InvitingStaff04.png)